 Echad is when you’re so intertwined with someone that it’s difficult to envision how you could separate.

+According to Christian theology, you are not to unite with someone physically unless you are also willing to unite with that person in every way for life.
+Therefore sex is for marriage.
 The covenant of marriage is necessary for sex, partly because it creates a place of security for vulnerability and intimacy.
 So once you have given yourself in marriage, sex is a way of maintaining and deepening that union as the years go by.
 Every sex act is meant to be a uniting act.